CycleGANS/CycleGANS.github.io/_posts/2018-04-20-Generator-Networks-of-Cycle-GANs.md

 ## Generator Network

 Now that we have understood the theory behind Cycle GANs, it is time for us to look at the implementation.
-In this article, we will have a look at the Generator architecture used in the CycleGANs [paper](https://arxiv.org/pdf/1703.10593.pdf).
+In this article, we will have a look at the Generator architecture used in the cycle consistent image to image translation [article](https://arxiv.org/pdf/1703.10593.pdf).

 > **NOTE** : Please refer to our previous blogs to get a theoretical understanding behind cycle consistent networks.